+Credit: 3 Hours

+Credit: 3 Hours

+PSYC 207 Adolescence

-Review of the area of psychology interested in understanding all facets of human growth and change from conception to puberty.
-Emphasis on empirical and theoretical issues of development.
+A review of the field of psychology interested in understanding all facets of human growth and development from early adolescence through young adulthood.
+Emphasis on the empirical and theoretical issues of development during this period.

+Prerequisite: Psychology 101.